akinwilson/kmlflow/README.md

 ## Usage

 The `examples/` folder contains `python` code where an experiment is set up, run and tracked, using the katib and mlflow SDKs.
 Running the examples will populate the user interface with experimental data.
-The examples demonstrate how to set up experiments for optimization problems face in machine learning and how to systematically track these experiments.
+The examples demonstrate how to set up experiments for optimization problems faced in applied machine learning and how to systematically track these experiments.
 ```
 python examples/example1.py
 ```